vijaykatam/django-cache-manager/README.md

 django-cache-manager
 ===============================

-Cache manager for django models
+Simple cache manager for django models that caches querysets for a model.
+On an update or delete the model cache is evicted.

 [![Build Status])